 We are stared at and stumbled over.
 Yet we keep coming.

 I used to attend church with the mentality that it was for me.
 I went to get fed spiritually, to find community and encouragement.
 And those things are oftentimes the result of me attending, but that’s not my main reason for going.
 Ultimately, I go to worship the Father alongside others, and one of those others is my differently-abled son.
 My son, although difficult to accommodate, is invited to the table.

 In Luke chapter 14:13-14, Jesus told the Pharisees to not invite the people who could repay them as dinner guests.
 Instead he said, “But when you give a reception invite the poor, the crippled, the lame, the blind, and you will be blessed, since they do not have the means to repay you; for you will be repaid at the resurrection of the righteous.”
 (NASB)

-We go to church because it is my son’s ministry.
-We go because the Church needs to engage with “the least of these.”
-It is the “least of these” who Jesus reminds us to keep on loving and including.
+One of the reasons we go to church because it is my son’s ministry.
+We go because the Church needs to be reminded that all of us are broken and vulnerable.
+Jesus reminds us to keep on loving and including those on the fringes.
 My son’s presence at church on Sunday is an act of worship to a God who deeply cares for the vulnerable.
 His presence is a gift—a reminder to us, the people of God, that we have a future hope in the resurrection of the righteous.